ylow/turicreate/src/core/storage/query_engine/design_doc.md

     planner_node_name_to_type and planner_node_type_to_name

-## SArray / Sframe execution process
+## SArray / XFrame execution process
-unity_sframe / unity_sarray are the outward facing wrappers of the SFrame and SArray.
+unity_xframe / unity_sarray are the outward facing wrappers of the XFrame and SArray.
 These classes will each maintain:
  - A schema (types and column names)
- - Length of the SFrame / Sarray if known
+ - Length of the XFrame / Sarray if known
  - A shared_ptr<planner_node> for lazy evaluation.
-    - even if the SFrame/SArray is already materialized, this should contain an sframe_source or an sarray_source node.
+    - even if the XFrame/SArray is already materialized, this should contain an xframe_source or an sarray_source node.

-To materialize an SFrame, the following is necessary: sf = query_planner().materialize(std::shared_ptr<planner_node>)
+To materialize an XFrame, the following is necessary: sf = query_planner().materialize(std::shared_ptr<planner_node>)

 ## Query Planner